Effects of Combining Claritin and Alcohol

 Regularly combining Claritin (loratadine) and alcohol may lead to several long-term health risks.
 Claritin, an antihistamine used to treat allergy symptoms, can cause side effects such as drowsiness and dizziness on its own.
 When mixed with alcohol, a central nervous system depressant, these effects can be amplified, potentially resulting in heightened sedation and impaired cognitive function.
 This combination can be particularly hazardous when performing tasks that require alertness and coordination, like driving.

 Long-term, the concurrent use of Claritin and alcohol may place additional strain on the liver.
 The liver metabolizes both substances, and the co-ingestion can lead to an inflammatory response or exacerbate existing liver conditions.
 Over time, this may contribute to the development of more serious liver issues, including fatty liver disease and liver cirrhosis.
-Research also indicates an increased risk of overdose when these substances are combined, as alcohol can lower the threshold for Claritin's sedative effects.

 It is advisable to consult a healthcare provider before mixing alcohol with any medication, including over-the-counter drugs like Claritin.
 The safest course of action is to avoid alcohol consumption while taking antihistamines to prevent potential long-term health complications.